Thea Bowman: Evangelist

-After she had spent 16 years in education, the Bishop of Jackson invited Bowman to become a consultant for intercultural awareness for his diocese.
-She then became more directly involved with ministry to her fellow African-Americans.
-She began to give inspirational talks to Black congregations and found a tremendous response by the people to whom she spoke.
-She brought her "ministry of joy" to far-ranging audiences, from Nigeria and Kenya to Canada, from the Virgin Islands to Hawaii, New York, and California.
+After Bowman had spent 16 years in education, the Bishop of Jackson invited her to become a consultant for intercultural awareness in his diocese.
+She then became more directly involved with ministry to her fellow African-Americans, and began giving inspirational talks to Black congregations and found tremendous response from her audiences.
+She brought her "ministry of joy" to people as far Nigeria and Kenya, to Canada, the Virgin Islands to Hawaii, New York, and California.
 She called on Catholics to celebrate their differences and to retain their cultures, but to reflect their joy at being one in Christ, a joy which her audiences found her exhibiting to a remarkable degree, including with those of other faiths.
 In his book Hope Sings, So Beautiful: Graced Encounters Across the Color Line, Christopher Pramuk wrote:

 Arguably no person in recent memory did more to resist and transform the sad legacy of segregation and racism in the Catholic Church than Thea Bowman ... who inspired millions with her singing and message of God's love for all races and faiths.
 Sister Thea awakened a sense of fellowship in people both within and well beyond the Catholic world, first and foremost through her charismatic presence.Bowman was diagnosed with breast cancer in 1984, after which she began rigorous treatments but maintained a robust speaking schedule.
-As her illness progressed, her fame grew and she made several overseas trips sponsored by friends, including to West Africa and Lourdes, France.
+As her illness progressed, her fame grew and she made several overseas trips sponsored by friends, including visits to West Africa and Lourdes, France.
 She also became a household name in mainstream media, appearing on national news outlets and even being filmed for a documentary on her life after a terminal diagnosis.

 During an appearance on the show 60 Minutes with Mike Wallace, she prodded him into saying "Black is beautiful" and she said:

 I think the difference between me and some people is that I'm content to do my little bit.
 Sometimes people think they have to do big things in order to make change.
 But if each one would light a candle we'd have a tremendous light.

 In 1989, shortly before her death, in recognition of her contributions to the service of the Church, she was awarded an honorary Doctorate in Religion by Boston College in Massachusetts.